 At that time I tried to study more than 10 hours, often 15 hours.
 Despite my efforts, my teacher’s criticism escalated.

 The more he criticized my moves, the more I lost my confidence.
 Worse, he also started criticizing my personality, things I said, and things I acted, and even my parents.
 His verbal abuses continued for a year and a half.

-Japanese people tend to be harsh and very discouraging, especially my Go teacher.
+Japanese people tend to be harsh and very discouraging.

 Americans, on the other hand, tend to be encouraging.
 When I went to school in America, I met many American Go players, and they were all very nice and kind to me.
 I was also very surprised that teachers in school were very encouraging, and I learned a lot in terms of education and how to encourage people.

 From my experiences, encouragement is far better than discouragement.
 I believe that discouragement would not do any good for anyone.